HimanayK/HimanayK/README.md

 📫 Let’s connect!
 Reach out via https://www.linkedin.com/in/himanayk/ or email me at himanay.k@gmail.com

-⚡ Fun fact: My journey into IT was inspired by platforms like Pink Programming and Women in Tech, which motivated me to transition into a tech career and pursue my passion for innovation.
+⚡ Fun fact: My journey into IT was inspired by platforms - Pink Programming and Women in Tech, motivated me to transition into a tech career and pursue my passion for innovation.